 Each Saturday for two months, rooms in the Wilkinson Student Center are filled with the sound of drums, singing and dancing.

 It’s all in preparation for the annual Lu'au, hosted by the BYU Multicultural Student Services and put together by the students themselves.
 But why all the effort for just two short performances?
-For student Yona Arredondo and many others, there is a much more profound meaning behind this.
+For student Yona Arredondo and many others, there is a much more profound meaning behind their preparations.

 "I choose to participate in Lu'au because it was a way for me to stay connected to the Māori culture.
 Being so far away from home, it's one of the ways that I feel, still, a piece of that in my life," Arredondo said.